Inside Kate Moss' Fiercely Private World

 Moss was 14 when she was discovered flying standby on Pan Am from New York to London after a vacation with her dad, who worked for the airline.

-By the age of 15 she was a regular at some of London's hippest spots—but older boys knew she was young and stayed away, she has said.
-Moss left school at 16 and that summer, in 1990, Corinne Day photographed her on the beach, both clothed and nude, for the fashion monthly The Face.
-The end result ultimately endeared Moss to the likes of Marc Jacobs and Calvin Klein, the latter of which signed her to an eight-year contract after one audition.
-(Ironically, Vanessa Paradis had just turned them down.)
+By the age of 15 she was a regular at some of London's most exclusive nightlife spots—but older boys knew she was young and didn't mess with her, she has said.
+Moss left school at 16 and that summer, in 1990, Corinne Day photographed her on the beach, clothed and in various states of undress, for the hip lifestyle monthly The Face.
+The end result ultimately endeared Moss to the likes of Marc Jacobs and Calvin Klein, the latter of which signed her to an eight-year contract after one meeting.

 At the same time, being asked to take her clothes off for a photo shoot for the first time was a traumatic experience, something she couldn't imagine allowing her own daughter Lila, now 16 and a budding model, to do.
 "I did not like it at all," she remembered on Today.
 But "that was...you know, that was the job.
 So I kind of just did it."